University: Williams College

 As a recipient of the Davis Peace Prize, Sumaya led a month-long journalism workshop in Jordan’s Zaatari Refugee Camp training aspiring writers displaced by the war in Syria.
 She also spent several weeks researching and exposing the conditions of Muslim migrant workers in Hong Kong.

-Sumaya is a graduate of Williams College, where she helped build a thriving chapter of Students For Justice in Palestine.
-During her senior year, Sumaya wrote a historical novel on the 1948 Palestinian Nakba and was awarded the Dunbar Prize in writing.
+During her senior year at Williams College, Sumaya wrote a historical novel on the 1948 Palestinian Nakba and was awarded the Dunbar Prize in writing.

 Sumaya is currently based in New York City, and is a featured author in Open City Magazine.